The Altman Program – Frequently Asked Questions

 Q: Can I be simultaneously in the Altman Program and in the Honors Program?

 A: Yes.
-For more information, please see Honors Program for Altman Scholars.
+For more information, please see Academic Enrichment Programs for Altman Scholars.

 Q: What scholarships does the Altman Program offer?

 A: There are no scholarships, per se, affiliated with our program.
 There are, however, important program benefits, including a fully funded month-long summer study abroad program; $1000, $2500, and $1000 stipends during your sophomore, junior, and senior years respectively; and dedicated program advisors.
 These and other benefits are detailed under the Resources tab on our website.

 Q: In addition to my liberal arts and business majors, I’d like to pursue a minor in another discipline.
 Is this possible?